Paris of the Future

 The art of coin engraving, however, is under pressure by the increasing use of plastic bank cards and online payment methods.
-The Monnaie de Paris has decided to revive the old craft with the launch of a new museum: Musée de la Monnaie.
-The musuem is already open, but the renovation project’s full completion and museum’s grand opening are scheduled for the first half of 2017.
+The Monnaie de Paris has decided to revive the old craft with the launch of a new museum: Monnaie de Paris.
+The museum is already open, but the renovation project’s full completion and museum’s grand opening are scheduled for the first half of 2017.
 The museum will then offer tours through renovated factories and artisan workshops, as well as innovative expositions about the value of craftsmanship for today’s society.

 Paris: An Evolving City

 Are you planning on visiting Paris anytime soon?
 Obviously, there is a lot to look forward too!
 Paris will always be one of my favourite European cities, so I can’t wait to see the redeveloped garden when it’s finished.
 I’ll definitely go back to take some photos.
 I hope this post gave you a bit of a glimpse of the Paris of the future.
 I personally love seeing cities evolve.
 Growing with the times and constantly changing, almost like an organism with a beating heart.